dmsi/b3d/README.md

 ## Problems and limitations
  - "Quick and dirty" under the hood.
+ - !!Water and direct light shadows are not working correctly on my Win/NV laptop.
  - Euler ...
 Quaternion ...
 Matrices are inconsistent.
  - Unit tests (gtest)
  - Logging to stderr